Large Deviation Principle for local empirical measure of Coulomb gases at intermediate temperature regime: Introduction

 In \cite{leble2018fluctuations} it was proved that in two dimensions (under mild technical additional conditions) $\mbox{Fluct}_{N}(\varphi)$ converges in law to a Gaussian random variable with mean

 and variance

-In this notation, $\Sigma$ is the support of the equilibrium measure, and $g^{\Sigma}$ is the harmonic extension of $g$ outside $\Sigma,$ i.e. the only function which agrees with $g$ in $\Sigma$ up to the boundary and is harmonic and bounded in $\mathbf{R}^{2} \setminus \Sigma.$ A related, very similar result was obtained simultaneously in \cite{bauerschmidt2016two}.
-In \cite{bauerschmidt2017local}, the authors derive local laws and moderate deviations bounds.
+In this notation, $\Sigma$ is the support of the equilibrium measure, and $g^{\Sigma}$ is the harmonic extension of $g$ outside $\Sigma,$ i.e. the only continuous function which agrees with $g$ in $\Sigma$ up to the boundary and is harmonic and bounded in $\mathbf{R}^{2} \setminus \Sigma.$ A related, very similar result was obtained simultaneously in \cite{bauerschmidt2019two}.
+Analogous results were obtained in one dimension in \cite{bekerman2018clt} and \cite{lambert2019quantitative}, generalizing the work of \cite{johansson1998fluctuations}, \cite{shcherbina2013fluctuations}, and \cite{borot2013asymptotic}.
+In \cite{bauerschmidt2017local}, the authors derive local laws and moderate deviation bounds.
+In \cite{hardy2021clt}, the authors derive a CLT for linear statistics of $\beta-$ensembles at high temperature, in this reference, the authors also derive concentration inequalities.
 In \cite{serfaty2020gaussian}, the author deals with linear statistics replacing $\mu_{V}$ with the thermal equilibrium measure.
-Analogous results were obtained in one dimension in \cite{bekerman2018clt} and \cite{lambert2019quantitative}, generalizing the work of \cite{johansson1998fluctuations}, \cite{shcherbina2013fluctuations}, and \cite{borot2013asymptotic}.
-In \cite{hardy2019clt}, the authors derive a CLT for linear statistics of $\beta-$ensembles at high temperature ($\beta = \frac{C}{N}$), in this reference, the authors also derive concentration inequalities.
-All of the references just mentioned, except \cite{serfaty2020gaussian} and \cite{hardy2019clt} deal with fixed $\beta.$
+All of the references just mentioned, except \cite{serfaty2020gaussian} and \cite{hardy2021clt} deal with $\beta$ proportional to $N^{1 - \frac{2}{d}}$ for $d \geq 2$ (in our notation), or $\beta$ constant in $d=1$.
+This paper wanders into the mainly unexplored territory of Coulomb gases at general temperature regimes and high dimensions.